Last fact-checked: 28 February 2019

-A number of monuments are dotted about the city including the Plaza of the Republic, Gateway to Mexico, which welcomes foreign visitors to Mexico and symbolizes Reynosa’s geographic importance as the boundary between the United States and Mexico.
+A number of monuments are dotted about the city, including the Plaza of the Republic, Gateway to Mexico, which welcomes foreign visitors to Mexico and symbolizes Reynosa’s geographic importance as the boundary between the United States and Mexico.

-Of course you will find the other tourist amenities, including a good many decent restaurants serving local fare, as well as street food vendors.
+Of course, you will find the other tourist amenities, including a good many decent restaurants serving local fare, as well as street food vendors.
 Shopping is a big attraction, and there are plenty of craft markets, including Zaragoza Market, where you can buy all sorts of Mexican handicrafts.

 There is a small domestic airport in Reynosa but the nearest international one is McAllen – around 20 minutes drive away in Texas.